Factbox: Diplomats in Syria

 TURKEY: Turkey has not made a decision regarding its diplomatic presence.
 However, families of diplomats have been withdrawn and the ambassador is back in Ankara having returned for a National Security Council meeting.

 UNITED STATES: The United States closed its embassy in Damascus on February 6.
-(Reporting by David Cutler, London Editorial Reference Unit;)
+(Reporting by David Cutler, London Editorial Reference Unit; Editing by Robert Woodward)